Joan Garcia: Espanyol

-Born in Sallent, Barcelona, Catalonia, García began his career with hometown side CE Sallent at the age of four; initially an outfield player, he was influenced by his older brother to move to goal.
+Born in Sallent, Barcelona, Catalonia, Garcia began his career with hometown side CE Sallent at the age of four; initially an outfield player, he was influenced by his older brother to move to goal.
 He subsequently represented Manresa and Damm before joining the youth sides of Espanyol in 2016, aged 15.

 Beginnings and debut

-García made his senior debut with the reserves on 28 September 2019, starting in a 1–1 Segunda División B away draw against Valencia Mestalla.
+Garcia made his senior debut with the reserves on 28 September 2019, starting in a 1–1 Segunda División B away draw against Valencia Mestalla.
 On 11 February 2020, he renewed with the Pericos until 2025.

-García made his first-team debut on 1 December 2021, starting in a 3–2 away win over Solares-Medio Cudeyo in the season's Copa del Rey.
+Garcia made his first-team debut on 1 December 2021, starting in a 3–2 away win over Solares-Medio Cudeyo in the season's Copa del Rey.
 He made his professional – and La Liga – debut on 10 January 2022, starting in a 1–2 home loss against Elche.

 2022–2024: First team and breakthrough

-After goalkeeper Oier Olazábal departed the club on 29 June 2022, García was handed the number one shirt in the 2022–23 campaign, moving from his previous number 34.
+After goalkeeper Oier Olazábal departed the club on 29 June 2022, Garcia was handed the number one shirt in the 2022–23 campaign, moving from his previous number 34.
 Over the season, he served as a back-up in La Liga, featuring in three Copa del Rey matches.
-On 4 June 2023, the final day of the league campaign, García started in a 3–3 La Liga home draw against Almería, although Espanyol had been relegated to the Second Division before the game.
+On 4 June 2023, the final day of the league campaign, Garcia started in a 3–3 La Liga home draw against Almería, although Espanyol had been relegated to the Second Division before the game.
 He ended the season with 4 appearances and 1 clean sheet.

-On 16 November 2023, Espanyol announced that the club and García had reached an agreement to extend his contract until 30 June 2028.
+On 16 November 2023, Espanyol announced that the club and Garcia had reached an agreement to extend his contract until 30 June 2028.
 In March 2024, he became the first-choice goalkeeper for the Pericos in the Second Division.
-García finished the 2023–24 campaign with 21 appearances and 12 clean sheets, helping Espanyol secure promotion back to La Liga via the play-offs.
-After winning the club's Player of the Month award in three consecutive months from March to May 2024, García was voted by Espanyol supporters as the club's Male Player of the Season.
+Garcia finished the 2023–24 campaign with 21 appearances and 12 clean sheets, helping Espanyol secure promotion back to La Liga via the play-offs.
+After winning the club's Player of the Month award in three consecutive months from March to May 2024, Garcia was voted by Espanyol supporters as the club's Male Player of the Season.